 Comprehensive set of attachments

-DoubleForce compact food processor is equipped with a large range of dedicated and efficient tools: a stainless steel blade to chop and cut all kinds of ingredients; a stainless steel reversible discs for coarse grating / slicing of vegetables or cheese; a blender jar to mix delicious soups, juices, smoothies, etc.; a disc to whip cream for desserts and emulsify sauces such as mayonnaise.
+DoubleForce compact food processor is equipped with a large range of dedicated and efficient tools: a stainless steel blade to chop and cut all kinds of ingredients; two stainless steel reversible disks for coarse grating / slicing and fine grating / slicing of vegetables or cheese; a blender jar to mix delicious soups, juices, smoothies, etc.; a kneader to prepare any kind of dough from light to heavy; a disc to whip cream for desserts and emulsify sauces such as mayonnaise.

 Powerful and high-capacity food processing

 With its 800 W motor, its 2.2 L total-capacity main bowl and its 1.25 L total-capacity blender jar, DoubleForce compact is able to process all kinds of preparations, from the smallest to the largest.

 For each motor output, two different level of speeds and a pulse setting are available through the manual switch so it makes a total of 6 setting options to cater to the various kinds of preparations.

 Before using your appliance for the first time, wash all parts of the accessories in warm soapy water (see section on cleaning in your instruction manual).
 Rinse and dry.
 Place the motor unit on a flat, clean and dry surface.
 Plug in your appliance.

 The pulse button is used when you need short bursts of power at the optimum speed.
 This is a more commonly used function when using the blender and is controlled by the user which means you control how long the machine runs for in this mode.
 It is a useful way of avoiding over-processing of ingredients.
 For example, it can be used to mix fruit into a cake mixture at the end of processing or blending soft fruit into yoghurt for making a smoothie.